MuhammadFaizanHaidar/attendance-management-for-lifterlms/readme.txt

-# LifterLMS Attendance Management Addon
+# LifterLMS Attendance Management System

 Contributors: lifterlms , attendance
 Tags: lifterlms, attendance, mark, award, reward, engagement, submission, nomination Requires at least: 4.0
 Tested up to: 5.3
 Stable tag: 1.0.0

-The LifterLMS Attendance Management addon lets your user to mark their attendances in different courses.Admin & users can keep track of their attendances.
+The LifterLMS Attendance Management System addon lets your user to mark their attendances in different courses.Admin & users can keep track of their attendances.
 You can now make your e-learning platform even more engaging.

 ## Description

-The LifterLMS Attendance Management addon lets your user to mark their attendances in different courses.
+The LifterLMS Attendance Management System addon lets your user to mark their attendances in different courses.
 Admin & users can keep track of their attendances.
 You can now make your e-learning platform even more engaging.

 **Prerequisites**